TomShacham/http4r/README.md

 ### To do

 - Prove out concept of SaaF in the browser using WASM
+- build script that includes wasm-pack
+- write html file handler with appropriate content-type headers and serve local webpage that loads in wasm app and runs tests
+  - even better, do this as puppeteer suite

 ---
+- Split out into monorepo
+  - core api, routing, bidi etc
 - Proper Uri
+- Split server new and handle
 - Res status message
 - http version on message
 - support http/1.0 - ie. read til socket close